pernalin/pernalin.github.io/_posts/2015-04-25-automated-deployment-bitbucket-to-hostgator.md

 [~]# ssh-keygen
 {% endhighlight %}

-Once you enter ssh-keygen, you'll be prompted for a passphrase.
-You could enter a phrase, or just leave it blank.
-In the end this will create a set of public/private keys in the .ssh directory.
+Once you enter `ssh-keygen`, you'll be prompted for a pass phrase.
+You could either enter a phrase, or just leave it blank and hit enter.
+Once this command runs, it will create a set of public/private keys in the .ssh directory.

 Copy the public key from id_rsa.pub.
-One way to do this is to output the content of this file within Putty, selecting that output and right-clicking to copy to the clipboard.
+One way to do this is to output the content of this file within PuTTY, selecting that output and right-clicking to copy to the clipboard.

 {% highlight console %}